The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

-Baby play with your newborn
+Baby play: Having fun with your newborn

 Your beautiful newborn baby is like a sponge, soaking up every new experience and learning and developing every day.
 That’s why, even when they are tiny, it’s a good idea to set aside some time each day for play.
 It will help you to bond and will be a welcome reminder that having a baby is about love and fun, not just nappies and sleepless nights.